ash1435/DinoAI/README.md

 An AI built to run the ever popular Dino game from Chrome.
 A simple AI constructed using DQNs and implemented using pytorch.
 Keep in mind it is compuationally intensive and may crash your system if run for long periods.

+NOTE: It is not perfect and will not work as you expect it to.

 ## Tesseract installer for Windows

 Normally we run Tesseract on Debian GNU Linux, but there was also the need for a Windows version.
 That's why we have built a Tesseract installer for Windows.